drzekunguo/LLM_Agent_Power_System_Balance/README.md

 2. **Gurobi Optimizer**:
    Ensure you have a valid Gurobi license and have installed the Gurobi MATLAB interface.
 Visit the [Gurobi website](https://www.gurobi.com/) for more details.

+The Senario Tree can be generated with the code from this repo: https://github.com/badber/StochasticUnitCommitment/tree/master/scenario_tree

 ## Citation

 If you find this repository useful, please consider citing the following paper: